fluiddyn/transonic/README.rst

   cache mechanism).

   In contrast, some JIT compilers cannot be used as AOT compilers.
-For these tools, the AOT decorators are used in a JIT mode.
+For these tools, the AOT decorators will be used in a JIT mode.

 To summarize, a **strategy to quickly develop a very efficient scientific application/library** with Python could be: